June 20, 2023

 Inspired by the Lebanese Pita bread wrap, Frankie is a delicious and healthy Indian snack that is made of juicy naan bread coated with egg, stuffed with chicken or mutton meat and rolled up.
 A combination of different spices is sprinkled over the stuffing to elevate the flavours.

-A popular street food, which is usually eaten on the go, it is hearty and delectable.
+This is not like many of the typical Indian snacks, but it is a popular street food that can be eaten on the go.
 Just like the Pita bread is inherently Lebanese, Frankie is one of the quintessential Bombay dishes.
 Just as tasty and delicious it tastes, how the dish got its name has a fascinating story.

 The dish was invented by Mr. Amarjit Singh Tibb.
 He went to Beirut, Lebanon in 1967 and had Pita Bread.
 He was so fascinated by it that he wanted to bring the dish to India.
 Mr. Tibb was a huge fan of a yesteryear West Indian cricketer, Sir Frank Worrel, and he used to cheer for him by saying ‘Frankie.’
 Thus, he named his Indian version of Pita Bread as ‘Frankie’ because he wanted to serve a dish to the people that everyone would cheer for.

-Many hardcore foodies would say, Momo are not any ordinary Indian snack, but are an emotion, it a state of bliss and happiness.
+Many hardcore foodies would say Momo are not any ordinary Indian snack but is an emotion; it is a state of bliss and happiness.
 Yes, that’s how much Indians love this delectable snack.
-Inspired by the famous Chinese dumplings, Momo made their ways to the hearts of Indians across the country from the north-east.
+Inspired by the famous Chinese dumplings, Momo made their way to the hearts of Indians across the country from the northeast.

-A delicious and humble Indian snack, Momo are the Indian version of dumplings.
-The outer wrap is made of wheat or all-purpose flour and the filling consists of a mix of vegetables or meat.
+Delicious and humble, Momo are the Indian version of dumplings and one of the best Indian snacks.
+The outer wrap is made of wheat or all-purpose flour, and the filling consists of a mix of vegetables or meat.
 It is then deep-fried or steamed.
-Both the versions have different taste and texture but are equally delicious and worth tasting.
+Both versions have different tastes and textures but are equally delicious and worth tasting.

 When your hunger pangs hit, you may invariably like to munch on to something spicy and crunchy, right?
 Well, hence Chakli is considered one of the best snacks for evening; it is crunchy, and utterly delicious.
 Above all, it goes well with a cup of hot tea.

 Murukku is a Tamil word, which means twisted and the name refers to its shape.
-It is popular all over India, especially down south in states like Tamil Nadu, Andhra Pradesh, Kerala and Karnataka.
+This is one of the Indian snacks that is popular all over the country, especially in southern states like Tamil Nadu, Andhra Pradesh, Kerala and Karnataka.
 In the south, it is made of rice flour, urad dal and an assortment of local spices.
-The flour is then kneaded into a dough and then shaped into spiral or coil shapes either by hand or a mould and then deep fried.
+The flour is then kneaded into a dough and then shaped into spiral or coil shapes either by hand or a mould and then deep-fried.

 Chakli is the same as murukku; it is a crunchy and spicy savoury snack.
-The only difference is it is mostly known by this name in the western and northern parts of India.
-Also, other than south India, Chakli is made of chickpea flour and the level of spice usage here is more.
+The only difference is this name is mostly known in the western and northern parts of India.
+Also, other than in South India, Chakli is made of chickpea flour, and the level of spice used here is higher.

 Today, there are different variants of murukku and chakli like butter chakli, garlic chakli, schezwan chakli, coconut chakli and more.